 The journey from a raw event in a source system to data in a report takes two main stages.
 Working backward through them will show where the failure is.

 Firstly, check the ACE Engine (PSLWriter) assigned to the metric is running.
 If it is, then look for errors in the t_log – the most common cause of failed calculation is memory.
 Memory tuning for the writers is covered in Article Id 6272 in detail, but the simplest step is to reduce the Max Event Block Size.
-This is controlled in Administration > Site Settings > Advanced > Calculation Engine
+This is controlled in Administration > Site Settings > Advanced > Calculation Engine.
+The metrics most likely to be causing such a problem can be found using the database query in Article 212727.

 Use of Service Level Mgmt > Business Logic Scope will confirm whether the Events are in the system and can be calculated.
 Only calculate a small number of events to avoid memory/performance issues.